Telefonica/toolium/docs/page_objects.rst

 Toolium implements Page Object pattern, where a page object represents a web page or a mobile screen (or a part of them) and a page element is any of the elements contained in those pages (inputs, buttons, texts, ...).

-Toolium loads page elements in lazy loading, so they are searched in Selenium or Appium when they are used, not when they are defined.
+Toolium loads page elements in lazy loading, so they are searched in Selenium, Playwright or Appium when they are used, not when they are defined.

 Basic usage
 -----------